pallets-eco/flask-principal/docs/index.rst

 The major components are the Identity, Needs, Permission, and the IdentityContext.

-    1. The Identity represents the user, and is stored/loaded from the cookie sessions.
+    1. The Identity represents the user, and is stored/loaded from various locations (eg session) for each request.
+The Identity is the user's avatar to the system.
+It contains the access rights that the user has.

+    2. A Need is the smallest grain of access control, and represents a specific parameter for the situation.
+For example "has the admin role", "can edit blog posts".

-    2. A need is a pair of (method, value) where method is used to specify common things such as `"role"`, `"user"`, etc. And the value is the value.
+       Needs are any tuple, or probably could be object you like, but a tuple fits perfectly.
+The predesigned Need types (for saving your typing) are either pairs of (method, value) where method is used to specify common things such as `"role"`, `"user"`, etc. And the value is the value.
 An example of such is `('role', 'admin')`.
 Which would be a Need for a admin role.
+Or Triples for use-cases such as "The permission to edit a particular instance of an object or row", which might be represented as the triple `('article', 'edit', 46)`, where 46 is the key/ID for that row/object.

+       Essentially, how and what Needs are is very much down to the user, and is designed loosely so that any effect can be achieved by using custom instances as Needs.

+       Whilst a Need is a permission to access a resource, an Identity should provide a set of Needs that it has access to.

-    2. A permission is a set of requirements, any of which should be present for access to a resource.
+    2. A Permission is a set of requirements, any of which should be present for access to a resource.

-    3. A IdentityContext is the context of a certain identity against a certain Permission.
+    3. An IdentityContext is the context of a certain identity against a certain Permission.
+It can be used as a context manager, or a decorator.

 Links